AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Evaluation

 As described in \autoref{sec:background} and \autoref{sec:background:problem-setting}, a key challenge of using \poc test generation is to correctly reject invalid reports while still generating valid \pocs for true bug reports.

-\parabf{Setup.} Existing datasets commonly used for \poc generation task\cite{wang2025cybergym, lee2025secbench, zhang2025cybench} are not sufficient for two reasons.
-First, existing datasets only contain true bugs and therefore cannot fully evaluate the effectiveness of \tool.
-Second, existing datasets are usually restricted to specific types of bugs or \poc formats, so they are insufficient to evaluate the generality of \tool.
-To overcome the above challenges, we use both true and false reports generated by \simplereporter to construct a dataset of reports covering diverse bug types over complex systems.
+\parabf{Setup.} Existing datasets commonly used for the \poc generation task\cite{wang2025cybergym, lee2025secbench, zhang2025cybench} are insufficient for two reasons.
+First, they contain only true bugs and thus cannot fully evaluate \tool's effectiveness.
+Second, they are usually restricted to specific bug types or \poc formats, so they cannot evaluate \tool's generality.
+To overcome the above challenges, we sample reports generated by our \simplereporter and also manually collect more reports from other real users to construct a comprehensive dataset of both valid and invalid reports.
 We construct the dataset with reports generated by \simplereporter during the bug finding campaign with a cutoff time of 2026-02-10.
 By that time, \simplereporter generated \campaignTotalRuns reports covering 7 of the selected \suts (Chromium, Firefox, OpenSSL, FFmpeg, SQLite, Wasmtime, Redis).
-We manually inspected the reports and include all \datasetOurPositiveFinal true bug reports from these reports.
-Due to the cost limit, we cannot evaluate on all the false reports.
-Instead, we randomly sampled twice as many false reports as true reports.
-In total, this dataset contains \datasetTotalOur bug reports with \datasetOurPositiveFinal true reports and \datasetOurNegativeFinal false reports.
+We include all \datasetLLMPos true bug reports from these reports.
+We further randomly sample \datasetLLMNeg reports that are rejected by \tool, and manually verify that they are indeed invalid.
+Given the reports produced by our \simplereporter may not be representative of bugs found by other detection techniques, we further collect \datasetHumanPos confirmed bug reports and \datasetHumanNeg rejected reports from other users for the same 7 systems in their bug tracking systems.
+In total, this dataset contains \datasetTotal bug reports.

 We evaluate the two variants of \tool and baseline agents on this dataset.
+Each agent is given the same bug report and run in the same Docker environment with full Bash access.
 For each bug report, we ask the agent to generate a valid \poc or report impossible otherwise.
 For each generated \poc, we manually verify its validity.
 We require the \poc to trigger the bug by interacting with the corresponding system and to show concrete evidence, such as a sanitizer crash or a difference between two execution traces.
 We mark \pocs as invalid for the following scenarios: (1) the \poc is a standalone program that only mimics the \sut behavior without actually exercising the buggy code paths; (2) the \poc invokes the \sut's internal APIs, relies on invalid input data, or requires unrealistic setup, whereas the bug can be triggered through normal interaction with public interfaces instead; (3) the \poc encounters execution errors that are not related to the bug.